 More time and complexity in obtaining funding, consents and approvals.
 Likely 10+ years.

-We want your feedback on our proposed approach, the levels of investment, and your thoughts on how to improve the efficiency and reliability of travelling along Lake Road.
+From 10 June to 8 July 2017, we sought feedback on our proposed approach, the levels of investment, and ways to improve the efficiency and reliability of travelling along Lake Road.